fehin-disu/library_database/README.md

 - Fehintola worked on searchbooks.py

 # Code execution guide
+- Prior to running the program, the following tables must be created to a database: members, borrowings, books, penalties, reviews.
+Values are assumed to be inserted here as well.
 - Run mainactivity.py in the folder mini_project1
 - Provide the path of the database as asked by the program
 - The program is now running.
 Follow the instructions accordingly as prompted by the program.